 Opening Remarks

 Begin by acknowledging the reason everyone has gathered, highlighting the significance of celebrating your friend's life.
-A brief introduction sets the tone—mention your relationship with the deceased and express gratitude to those present for their support during this time.
-For example, "Today we gather not just to mourn but to celebrate the vibrant life of [Friend’s Name], who touched each of our lives profoundly."
+A brief introduction sets the tone -- mention your relationship with the deceased and express gratitude to those present.
+For example: "Today we gather not just to mourn but to celebrate the vibrant life of [Friend's Name], who touched each of our lives profoundly."

 Personal Stories and Anecdotes